Food Plot Seed FAQs

 For perennials I would recommend the Wild Game Buffet.
 This perennial blend will last for years, and is easy to establish thanks to some of the annual nurse crops present that protect the clovers from overgrazing until their root systems become established.

 For a first time annual crop go with the Big N Beasty blend.
 Since you plant this blend late in the summer you have more time to get your field ready.
-This blend of turnips, sugar beets and brassicas becomes very attractive to your deer after a couple hard frosts.
+This blend of turnips, daikon radishes, and several varieties of brassicas becomes very attractive to your deer after a couple hard frosts.
 It’s a great place to sit during hunting season, and the deer will dig through quite a bit of snow to get at it.
 It’s often some of the last feed available, and will be utilized all the way through February if you plant enough.